This post may contain affiliate links. Please read our disclosure policy.

 - Transfer the brownie batter to the prepared baking pan and, using a small offset spatula, spread into an even layer.
 Smack the bottom of the pan a few times on the counter to break any large air bubbles.

-- Place the baking pan in the center of the preheated oven and bake for 35 to 40 minutes or until the center of the pan of brownies is firm to the touch.
+- Place the baking pan in the center of the preheated oven and bake for about 35 minutes for an 8-inch pan or about 30 minutes for a 9-inch pan.
+The brownies are done when the center of the pan of brownies is firm to the touch.

 - Remove from the oven and allow to cool to room temperature in the pan.